Labor Relations

 Resolute aims to be proactive in informing all stakeholders as soon as possible when there is a need for major changes that will affect our employees.

-Minimum notice periods for significant operational changes are subject to a variety of national or local standards, including the U.S. Warn Act, the Act respecting labor standards in Quebec, and the Employment Standards Act (2000) in Ontario.
+Minimum notice periods for significant operational changes are subject to a variety of national or local standards, including the U.S. Warn Act, the Act respecting Labour Standards in Quebec, and the Employment Standards Act (2000) in Ontario.
 However, in all regions where we operate, the standard notice period is a minimum of two weeks.
-Additional conditions are specified in the collective agreements that cover 59% of our employees and are renegotiated and renewed by union leaders and company representatives on a regular basis.
+Additional conditions are specified in the collective agreements that cover 58% of our employees and are renegotiated and renewed by union leaders and company representatives on a regular basis.

 Pension and Other Post-Employment Benefit Plans